numpy/numpy/doc/neps/nep-0042-new-dtypes.rst

 * ``cast_kind`` attribute, which can be one of the supported casting kinds.
   This is the safest cast possible.
 For example casting between two NumPy strings is of course "safe" in general, but may be "same kind" in a specific instance if the second string is shorter.
-If neither type is flexible this ``adjust_descriptors`` must use it.
+If neither type is parametric this ``adjust_descriptors`` must use it.
 * ``adjust_descriptors(dtypes_in[2], dtypes_out[2], casting) -> int {0, -1}``
 * ``strided_loop(char **args, npy_intp *dimensions, npy_intp *strides, dtypes[2]) -> int {0, nonzero}`` (must currently succeed)

 This is identical to the proposed API for ufuncs.
 By default the two dtypes are passed in as the last argument.
 On error return (if no error is set) a generic error will be given.
-Note that right now users can only provide a contiguous loop.
+More optimized loops are in use internally, and made available to users in the future (see notes)
 The iterator API currently does not currently support casting errors, this is a bug that needs to be fixed.
 While it is not fixed the loop should always succeed (return 0).

 Although verbose, the API shall mimic the one for creating a new DType.
-The ``PyArrayCastingImpl_Spec`` will include a field for ``dtypes`` and largely identical to a ``PyArrayUFuncImpl_Spec``::
+The ``PyArrayCastingImpl_Spec`` will include a field for ``dtypes`` and identical to a ``PyArrayUFuncImpl_Spec``::

     typedef struct{
-      NPY_CASTING casting;           /* maximum casting safety defined */
       int needs_api;                 /* whether the cast requires the API */ PyArray_DTypeMeta *in_dtype;   /* input DType class */
       PyArray_DTypeMeta *out_dtype;  /* output DType class */
       /* NULL terminated slots defining the methods */ PyType_Slot *slots;
-    } PyArrayCastingImpl_Spec;
+    } PyArrayUFuncImpl_Spec;

-**Note:** If it should proof simpler to initially only allow a contiguous loop, that is an acceptable alternative.
+The actual creation function ``PyArrayCastingImpl_FromSpec()`` will additionally require a ``casting`` parameter to define the default (maximum) casting safety.
+The internal representation of ufuncs and casting implementations may differ initially if it makes implementation simpler, but should be kept opaque to allow future merging.

+**Notes:**

+We may initially allow users to define only a single loop.
+However, internally NumPy optimizes far more, and this should be made public incrementally, by either allowing to provide multiple versions, such
+as:

+* contiguous inner loop
+* strided inner loop
+* scalar inner loop

+or more likely through an additional ``get_inner_loop`` function which has additional information, such as the fixed strides (similar to our internal API).

+The above example does not yet include the definition of setup/teardown functionality, which may overlap with ``get_inner_loop``.
+Since these are similar to the UFunc machinery, this should be defined in detail in NEP 43 and then incorporated identically into casting.

+Also the ``needs_api`` decision may actually be moved into a setup function, and removed or mainly provided as a convenience flag.

 The slots/methods used will be prefixed ``NPY_uf_`` for similarity to the ufunc machinery.

 Alternatives